Importance of Test Management Using Testlink

 - Unable to track testing efforts required for each testing activity

 - Since current requirements, test cases were not tracked and updated as per the actual requirement resulted in huge gaps and defect leakage.

-- Test Cases Management – Test management tool helps to track all the test cases as per the features and sprint release.
+- Test Cases Management: Test management tool helps to track all the test cases as per the features and sprint release.
 Test management tools track the test case with review comments.
-Priority can be assigned to each test case to prioritize Test case execution.
+Priority can be assigned to each test case to prioritize the test case execution.
 Automation team can access the manual test cases, analyze and automate them.
 One can maintain the test cases as per the type of functional testing like sanity testing suite, regression testing suite, etc.

 TestLink as a Test Management Tool

 TestLink is one of the cost effective solution which fits in for both agile and traditional projects.
-TestLink is an open source web-based test management tool which meets all the test management requirements.
+TestLink is an open source web-based test management tool which meets all the test management requirements of software engineering teams.